pinge/terraform-aws-ecr-custom-domain/README.md

 ## How

-When running `docker pull`, the Docker Registry [returns 307 Temporary Redirects](https://httptoolkit.com/blog/docker-image-registry-facade/) to the actual image content.
-This module creates a "registry facade" on the custom domain by provisioning an API Gateway that returns a `307 Temporary Redirect`.
+When running `docker pull` the Docker Registry [returns 307 Temporary Redirects](https://httptoolkit.com/blog/docker-image-registry-facade/) to the actual image content.

+This module creates a "registry facade" on the custom domain by provisioning an API Gateway that returns a `307 Temporary Redirect` when executing `docker pull` or `docker push`.

+For `docker pull/push` to work, you will need to authenticate with `docker login ecr.example.com`

 ## Examples